hauzer/force-app-network/README.md

   * Set `network` to the host name of the network you want to force.
 * Start your app by executing `force-network-app.exe` from that directory.
 * Mind the bitness of your app; use the appropriate `.exe`.

+NOTE: Currently probably works with only a very limited number of apps, since only one specific WinAPI function is targeted.
+Built for and tested with Age of Mythology: Gold Edition (*not* Enhanced Edition) using Hamachi.